 Application requirements

-We require interested scholars to speak with a VP faculty mentor to learn more about the Visiting Professor program and preliminarily assess their goodness of fit for the program.
-Please complete a brief form to help us match you with one of our faculty mentors, who will set up a Zoom meeting with you.
-Complete the form on or before January 2.
+We require interested scholars to speak with a VP faculty mentor before applying to learn more about the Visiting Professor program and preliminarily assess their goodness of fit for the program.
+Unfortunately, we are no longer accepting requests to speak with faculty mentors for the current application cycle.
+Sign up here to receive email notifications for the application for summer 2026.

 Before starting the online application, you will want to prepare the following text and files for uploading.
-We encourage you to download a Word Doc listing all of these questions, which you can fill out and save, and then copy and paste your responses into the online application.
+We encourage you to download a Word Doc listing all of the short answer questions, which you can fill out and save, and then copy and paste your responses into the online application.
 Using this document is intended to help reduce the potential for problems with the online application.

 Text to prepare for the online application: